hciuse/twitter-study/readme.md

 ## Top level files

 -  `Preprocessing.Rmd`: This file contains the code for preprocessing the data.
--  `survey_415684_R_syntax_file.R`: This file contains the automatic labeling of data from the LimeSurvey export
+-  `00_read_labeled_data.R`: This file contains the automatic labeling of data from the LimeSurvey export
--  `rename.R`: This file contains the code for renaming the variables in the data.
+-  `01_rename.R`: This file contains the code for renaming the variables in the data.

 If you have access to the MuSPAD data, you may run the following scripts: